sofiiir/eds220-hwk4/README.md

 ## About

 **1. Purpose:**
-- This repository explores maps NASA and USGS Landsat8 data and National Interagency Fire Center (NIFC) fire boundaries data depicting the Eaton and Palisades Fires that occured in January of 2025.
-The final result is a false color map showing clear colorations of the fore scars with an overlay of the official fire boundaries.
+- This repository maps NASA and USGS Landsat8 data and National Interagency Fire Center (NIFC) fire boundaries data depicting the Eaton and Palisades Fires that occured in January of 2025.
+The final result is a false color map showing clear colorations of the fire scars with an overlay of the official fire boundaries.

 **2. Highlights:**
 - Landsat data is read in with NetCDF.
 No CRS is originally assigned to the entire Landsat data.
 The CRS is held in the `spatial_ref` variable.
 The GeoSpatial data must be restored by using the CRS from the `spatial_ref` variable.